 This tool can use “smart triggers” to display the form according to certain visitor behaviors, such as exiting your site, scrolling down the page, or returning to your site.

-And opt-in boxes on your VA website are just the beginning.
+And opt-in boxes on your freelance website are just the beginning.
 Ryan Pinkham shares some more great options in his article “15 Creative Ideas to Grow Your Email List.”
 He suggests adding a sign-up button to your email, collecting emails when people sign up for an event you’re hosting, putting a sign-up form on your Facebook Page, or running a Facebook Ad.

 When promoting your email list through buttons and opt-in boxes or forms, remember to keep the experience as pleasant and unobtrusive as possible so people aren’t turned off (by multiple garish pop-ups, for example).
 At the same time, don’t miss an opportunity to place an attractive lead capture box or sign-up button in as many places as possible.

 Building an email list from scratch can seem like a daunting task when you’re just starting out in your virtual business.
 But with an attitude of generosity and caring toward your subscribers, it can be a rewarding experience, not just in list growth but in relationships.